MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 ---

-## Use the Azure login action with a service principal
+## Use the Azure login action with service principal secret

 To use [Azure login](https://github.com/marketplace/actions/azure-login) with a service principal, you first need to add your Azure service principal as a secret to your GitHub repository.